hepix-virtualisation/vmcaster/README.md

 When it comes to uploading images and imagelists you will need to add to this file for your own site specific settings.

-### Secuity note ###

-It is more secure to use "https" than "http" for serving the imagelist.
-While the authenticity of the imagelist is secured by the imagelist signature, the signature cannot prevent "man in the middle" presenting an old signed imagelist.

-For serving images http is as secure as https, as the authenticity of the image is secured by the imagelist's signature, thus the worst a man in the middle attack can do with images is provide a denial of service when the image does not match the sha512 hash it will be detected and rejected.

-It is expected future versions of vmcatcher will issue a warning when subscribing to and retrieving imagelists from unauthenticated hosts.
-Imagelist subscribers will prefer not to see these warnings, and may decide to only trust imagelists hosted on authenticated servers.

 Background
 ----------